w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

   allow the parablock to be approved.

 The figure below shows a representation of a parachain with collators and validators.
-The figure also shows the journey of a block (white square) through the Inclusion Pipeline and the Approval Process.
+The figure also shows the journey of a parachain block (white square) through the Inclusion Pipeline and the Approval Process.

 ![parachain-protocol-summary](../assets/parachain-protocol-summary.png)